-Catherine Callaway is a first-year doctoral student in Allison Harvey’s lab in the clinical science program.
+Catherine Callaway is a doctoral student in Allison Harvey’s lab in the clinical science program.
 She graduated from Harvard University in 2017 with her B.A. in Cognitive Neuroscience and Evolutionary Psychology.
 For the following two years, she worked with Kelly Irwin, MD, MPH and her team in the Cancer Outcomes Research Program at Massachusetts General Hospital in Boston.
 Together they worked on multiple projects focused on understanding health disparities and improving outcomes for individuals with serious mental illness and cancer.
 Under the mentorship of Dr. Harvey, Catherine is interested in researching the dissemination and implementation of transdiagnostic treatments in the community setting for people with serious mental illness, sleep disorders, and other comorbidities.

-Niki Gumport | Graduate student
+Marlen Diaz | Graduate student

-Cece Armstrong | Graduate student
+Eli Susman | Graduate student